New Title IX policy includes cross-examination during hearing, required by federal regulations

 Vice President for Human Resources Ramona Allen, Chancellor Cynthia Barnhart PhD ’88, and Provost Martin Schmidt ’88 wrote in an email to the MIT community that the new policy is in line with the ED’s “more narrow definition of sexual harassment.”
 Behaviors in violation of MIT’s sexual harassment policy that do not fit into the ED’s definition will continue to be addressed through MIT’s pre-existing procedures.

 Allen, Barnhart, and Schmidt also wrote that legal professionals will “make evidentiary rulings during cross-examination” and help write a “detailed determination letter required by the regulations.”

-MIT’s pre-existing procedures for hearings do not include cross-examination and are chaired by members of the Committee on Discipline’s sexual misconduct subcommittee, without the involvement of outside professionals.
+MIT’s pre-existing procedures for hearings do not include live cross-examination and are chaired by members of the Committee on Discipline’s sexual misconduct subcommittee, without the involvement of outside professionals.